HughKeenan/CherryPicker/README.md

 * Project Hypothesis
 * Validation

-This page displays the project hypothesis and  explaines the method by which it was validated
+This page displays the project hypotheses and explaines the method by which they were validated

 5. Performance Metrics